Part of the IoT & Hardware category.

 |---|---|---|---|---|

-The headline addition.
-ESP-Claw is Espressif’s official “Chat Coding” AI agent framework for ESP32 devices.
-It acts as both MCP server and client — exposing hardware capabilities to external agents while calling external services.
-Devices self-declare capabilities via MCP, replacing per-device adapters.
+The biggest star-growth story in the IoT category since our April refresh: ESP-Claw quintupled from 304 to 1,500 stars.
+Espressif’s official “Chat Coding” AI agent framework for ESP32 devices acts as both MCP server and client — exposing hardware capabilities to external agents while calling external services.

-Key features: on-device memory (structured long-term memory lives on-chip, preferences and routines auto-extracted from conversations, events never leaving the device), Chat Coding (define device behavior through natural conversation, with LLM handling dynamic decisions and local Lua scripts executing deterministically even offline), and support for OpenAI, Anthropic, DeepSeek, Qwen, and custom LLM endpoints.
+Key features: on-device memory (structured long-term memory lives on-chip, preferences and routines auto-extracted from conversations), Chat Coding (define device behavior through natural conversation, with LLM handling dynamic decisions and local Lua scripts executing deterministically even offline), and support for OpenAI, Anthropic, DeepSeek, Qwen, and custom LLM endpoints.

 ESP-IDF 6.0 Built-in MCP Server (Official)